LoneDev6/Wiki-ItemsAdder/plugin-usage/adding-content/font-images/common-errors.md

 If you still have problems try to increase/decrease the size by 2 until the wrong shift disappears.\
 This is an approximation problem I cannot fix.

+## My GUI image is colored

+You need to specify **GUI image name** in name of the GUI\
+`title: :myimage: My Custom GUI` which can be colored by the custom menu plugin automaticaly.
+Be sure to add `&f` before doing :myimage: in GUI.\